gapgag55/Booking-system/README.md

 # Methods library
 - strcmp[string.h]: compare between 2 string and It will be returned to 0 if they are qualation.
 Ex if(strcmp("haha", "haha") == 0) will be true.
+- sprintf[stdio.h]: gathering everthing what into one variable.